Tony-gh123/Data-Wrangling-Python-SQL-Churn-Data-Analysis/README.md

 - **Day 120**: More than half (56%) have left.
 Beyond this point, sustained retention depends on re-engaging those at risk.

-The median tenure is just 105 days (3.5 months), meaning half of all members leave within the first three months.
+The median tenure is just 105 days (3.5 months), meaning half of all members leave within the first four months.
 <br>

 <img src="Images/retention_churn_rates.png" alt="Retention Churn Rate" width="475"/>